BIGRICEgo/rsRNAQuant/README.md

-# rsRNAQuant
+# rSEEK

-**rsRNAQuant** is an automated pipeline for quantification and annotation of **rRNA-derived small RNAs (rsRNAs).** It identifies and classifies rsRNAs by providing information on rsRNA length, rsRNA abundance, parental rRNA subtype, parental rRNA end, and other relevant features.
+**rSEEK** (rsRNA Systematic Exploration Kit) is an automated pipeline for quantification and annotation of **rRNA-derived small RNAs (rsRNAs).** It identifies and classifies rsRNAs by providing information on rsRNA length, rsRNA abundance, parental rRNA subtype, parental rRNA end, and other relevant features.
 It also allows users to optionally perform customized analyses of other small non-coding RNAs (sncRNAs), including tsRNAs, ysRNAs, miRNAs, and additional sncRNA types from small RNA-seq data.

-rsRNAQuant integrates preprocessing, hierarchical mapping, read assignment, normalization, and downstream visualization in a unified framework.
+rSEEK integrates preprocessing, hierarchical mapping, read assignment, normalization, and downstream visualization in a unified framework.
 It is implemented using **Python, Bash, R**, and **Snakemake**, ensuring reproducibility and scalability across platforms.

 ---

 ## 🔬 Overview

-rsRNAQuant performs:
+rSEEK performs:

 * Read preprocessing, including length/quality filtering, adapter trimming, and contaminant removal
 * Hierarchical alignment to rRNA references